naxus-team/hagez/README.md

 Reserve professional studios or creative environments managed by verified hosts.

 ### Lifestyle & General Services
-From restaurants and salons to coworking spaces — Hagezh adapts to every booking scenario.
+From restaurants and salons to coworking spaces — Hagzy adapts to every booking scenario.

 ---